-The academy will continue to build on the success of the first half of the year before the closure in March 2020.
+The academy will continue to build on the success of this academic year.
 We intend to continue our drive to develop the academy in order to provide the best learning environment.
-The aims for the new academic year are to ensure the wellbeing of the staff and children are at the heart of everything we do due to the Coronavirus Pandemic.
-Many lessons and units of work have not been taught so a recovery curriculum has been put into place for September 2020.
-The Government is providing all schools with 'Catch up Funds' so this money will be used to pay for intervention teachers and provide the children the furthest behind with tutors.
+The aims for the new academic year are to ensure the wellbeing of the staff and children are at the heart of everything we do.
+We aim to improve the attainment and progress in reading across the school and build on the success of Read Write Inc last year.
+The academy needs work completing in the school kitchen which will take place in the summer holidays of the next academic year and plans for building work to ensure we have more teaching space for our pupils will also be planned.